markriggins/dockerfy/README.md

 All options up to but not including the '--' will be passed to the command.
 You can start as many services as you like, they will all be started in the same order as how they were provided on the command line, and all commands must continue **successfully** or **dockerfy** will stop your primary command and exit, and the container will stop.

+### Switching User Accounts
+The `--user` option gives you the ability specify which user accounts with which to run commands or start services.
+The `--user` flag takes either a username or UID as its argument, and affects all subsequent commands.

+  $ dockerfy \
+    --user mark --run id -F -- \
+    --user bob  --run id -F -- \
+    --user 0    --run id -F -- \
+    id -a

+The above command will first run the `id -F` command as user "mark", which will print mark's full name "Mark Riggins".
+Then it will print bob's full name.
+Next it will print the full name of the account with user id 0, which happens to be "root".
+Finally the primary command `id` will run with as the user account of the `last` invokation of the `--user` option, giving us the full id information for the root account.

+The **dockerfy** command itself will continue to run as the root user so it will have permission to monitor and signal any services that were started.

 ### Reaping Zombies
 Long-lived containers should with services use the `--reap` option to clean up any zombie processes that might arise if a service fails to wait for its child processes to die.
 Otherwise, eventually the process table can fill up and your container will become unresponsive.
 Normally the init daemon would do this important task, but docker containers do not have an init daemon, so **dockerfy** will assume the responsibility.